Are you a kid that yearns to be with horses be it large or small?

 - Juniors can groom at a CDE or Indoor event at 10 for singles and 14 for a multiple.

 All juniors driving or riding in a carriage must wear a helmet as per the ACDS bylaw 13.12 whilst at an ACDS activity.

 Junior Drivers Bursary

-You can be from any discipline and looking to develop your skill set.
+You can be from any discipline looking to develop your skills.

-You can be an active driver, a beginner driver, wanting to be a judge, have a passion for restoration.
+You can be an active or a beginner driver, want to be a judge or have a passion for restoring old horse drawn vehicles.

 Application will be open for one month each year and successful Juniors will be announced.